John Gorton: Activities in office

-Second term
+Second term (1969–1971)

 Leadership challenges and resignation

 After the 1969 election, Gorton was unsuccessfully challenged for the Liberal leadership by McMahon and National Development Minister David Fairbairn; although on this occasion McEwen decided to lift his veto on McMahon.
 In the subsequent ministerial reshuffle, Gorton reinstated Don Chipp and promoted Andrew Peacock, Jim Killen and Tom Hughes to the ministry, among others.
 The Coalition suffered a significant primary vote swing in the 1970 Senate-only election, though seat losses were stemmed to just two and Labor was also judged to have performed poorly.

 On 8 March 1971, a challenge was launched when Defence Minister Malcolm Fraser resigned from the ministry.
 Fraser had strongly supported Gorton for the leadership three years earlier, but now attacked Gorton on the floor of parliament in his resignation speech, accusing him of disloyalty in a dispute Fraser had with General Sir Thomas Daly and of "interference in (his) ministerial responsibilities".
 Fraser concluded the speech by condemning Gorton as "not fit to hold the great office of Prime Minister".
 Gorton's response on the floor of the House was infamously interrupted when journalist Alan Ramsey shouted "You liar!" to Gorton from the press gallery; realising his error, Ramsey quickly conveyed his gravest apology both to the House and, most particularly, to the Prime Minister.
 Gorton graciously accepted the apology, while inviting the Opposition to withdraw its motion that Ramsey be immediately arrested by the serjeant-at-arms of the House.

 Gorton called a Liberal caucus meeting for 10 March 1971 to settle the matter.
 A motion of confidence in his leadership was tied.
 Under Liberal caucus rules of the time, a tied vote meant the motion was passed and hence Gorton could have remained as party leader and Prime Minister without further ado.
 However, he took it upon himself to resign, saying "Well, that is not a vote of confidence, so the party will have to elect a new leader."
 A ballot was held and McMahon was elected leader and thus Prime Minister.
-Australian television marked the end of Gorton's stormy premiership with a newsreel montage accompanied by Sinatra's anthem "My Way".
+Australian television marked the end of Gorton's stormy premiership with a newsreel montage accompanied by Frank Sinatra's anthem "My Way".

 In a surprise move, Gorton contested and won the position of Deputy Leader, forcing McMahon to make him Defence Minister.
 This situation lasted until August, when Gorton published two articles detailing the problems he had with ministers leaking information from cabinet.
 McMahon forced Gorton's resignation on the grounds of disloyalty, and Gorton went to the backbench.